HOW TO PLACE YOUR ORDER

 Turnaround time is calculated based on the selected engineer’s working days, Monday to Friday.
 If you have a specific deadline for your mix or master, please inform us when placing your order, and we will do our best to accommodate your request.

-By adding the + Stereo Master option to your order, you’ll receive a professionally mastered stereo version, crafted in the mastering studio of your choice.
+- By adding the + Stereo Master option to your order, you’ll receive a professionally mastered stereo version.
 Our analogue mastering process enhances the listening experience, delivering a master that is not only pleasing to the ear but also rich in depth and three-dimensional space.

 Stereo masters are returned in the following formats, if you require any others, please let us know: